apollomusicman/KaffeeZeit/README.md

 A web application to help you and your coworkers decide who's turn it is to buy coffee.

 # Build
-KaffeZeit requires [.NET 9.0.300 SDK](https://dotnet.microsoft.com/en-us/download/dotnet/9.0) and [ASP.NET Core Runtime 9.0.5](https://dotnet.microsoft.com/en-us/download/dotnet/9.0) to build and run
+KaffeeZeit requires [.NET 9.0.300 SDK](https://dotnet.microsoft.com/en-us/download/dotnet/9.0) and [ASP.NET Core Runtime 9.0.5](https://dotnet.microsoft.com/en-us/download/dotnet/9.0) to build and run

 Once the .NET 9 SDK is installed the project can be built at the solution directory with this command:
 ```
 dotnet build
 ```
-The project is current configured to be built in Debug. the .dlls and exe will be written to the following directory:
+The project is currently configured to be built in Debug. the .dlls and .exe will be written to the following directory:
 ```
 \KaffeeZeit\KaffeeZeit.Server\bin\Debug\net9.0
 ```
-Oncec built it can be run with the following command from the `\KaffeeZeit\KaffeeZeit.Server` directory:
+Once built it can be run with the following command from the `\KaffeeZeit\KaffeeZeit.Server` directory:
 ```
 dotnet run
 ```